Mexico–Serbia relations: History

 In 1991, Yugoslavia entered into a series of ethnic conflicts known as the Yugoslav wars.
 During the war, the United Nations Security Council passed Resolution 757 calling all nations to remove their diplomatic staff from Belgrade.
 As a result, Mexico downgraded its embassy to that of a Chargé d'affaires and refused the entry of any Yugoslav official wishing to visit Mexico.
 Furthermore, Mexican government officials were not allowed to travel to Yugoslavia.
 By doing so, however, Mexico remained one of the few countries that opted not to close its embassy in Belgrade.
 In 1995, Mexico elevated its diplomatic mission in Belgrade back to an embassy and established diplomatic relations with the Federal Republic of Yugoslavia (reconstituted in 2003 into the State Union Serbia and Montenegro); and with the other newly independent successor nations of Bosnia and Herzegovina, Croatia, Slovenia, and the North Macedonia.

 In 2006, the State Union Serbia and Montenegro dissolved and created two separate nations: the Republic of Serbia and Montenegro.
 That same year, Mexico recognized the independence of Montenegro and continues to maintain diplomatic relations with the Republic of Serbia.
 Mexico has not recognized Kosovo since it declared its independence from Serbia in 2008.

 In 2021, Mexico and Serbia celebrated 75 years of diplomatic relations.
 In 2024, both nations held their VII Meeting of the Political Consultation Mechanism in Belgrade which addressed initiatives to enhance bilateral economic and tourism exchanges, along with possible cooperation programs in the cultural, educational, scientific and sports fields, among others.

+There is a street named “Mexican Street” in Belgrade Waterfront, opened in 2025.